CodingKoopa/yamdi/Readme.md

 ```

 ### Server Version
-The target revision, or game version, can be adjusted by setting the `YAMDI_MINECRAFT_VERSION` variable either to `latest` (default) or a supported game version.
+The target Minecraft version, can be adjusted by setting the `YAMDI_MINECRAFT_VERSION` variable either to `latest` (default) or a supported game version.
 Setting it to a version is recommended because of how plugins may not work on newer versions.
 ```sh
 docker run --env YAMDI_MINECRAFT_VERSION=1.14.1
 ```